thedeveloperever/optimac/README.md

 # WARNING:

-Make sure to have an extra Web Browser and remember to back up your system!
+Make sure to have an extra web browser and remember to back up your system!
+For maximum security I would recommend Firefox or Brave.

 If you use MacOS for iCloud/business purposes then I would NOT RECOMMEND running this script, as it removes iCloud, Safari and more.